reach4help/reach4help/web-client/docs/CodingConventions/CODING_CONVENTIONS.md

 - All important declarations must be made on the first screen
 - - You should not have to scroll down
 - - In publishing this is called "ABOVE THE FOLD", like the first page of a newspaper.
+- Function closure imposes some limits on how far down we can place certain declarations.
+- - Typescript complains "you can not use < SYMBOL_NAME > before it is declared"
+- - Put all secondary declarations as low as possible
+- - Perhaps tell the linter to ignore this error
+- - -  I believe this is:
+- - -   // eslint-disable-next-line @typescript-eslint/no-use-before-define

 - - CORRECT ORDER OF FILE:

 1. Imports